 There are rpms available for fedora 19 and 20, and openSUSE 13.1:

 First tell rpm about the CodeLite public key.
 As superuser do:

 Then either download the required rpm and install it as usual, or download and install in one step; e.g.

 There are also source rpms for fedora and openSUSE.
 Note that these do not contain wxCrafter.
 To build binary rpms containing wxCrafter, you'll need to download the appropriate wxCrafter.so, plus the file wxgui.zip that contains its bitmaps, and put both in the rpmbuild/SOURCES dir before you build.

 The above packages supply the CodeLite IDE.
 Also available is the free version of wxCrafter, its gui-designer plugin.
-There are two types of 32 and 64 bit packages here: for debian wheezy and ubuntu versions 12.04 (precise) to 13.10 (saucy); and for fedora 18 and 19 and openSUSE 12.3.
+There are three types of 32 and 64 bit packages here: for ubuntu 12.04 (precise); for debian wheezy and ubuntu versions >12.04 to 13.10 (saucy); and for fedora 19 and 20 (for 20, see below) and openSUSE 12.3.
 (Be aware that they are untested on quantal.
 It's possible that they will work on more distant distro versions too, but this is very untested.)

 Note that on openSUSE 12.3 both CodeLite and wxCrafter are NOT currently built using the openSUSE wx2.9.4, as that's too old for this CodeLite version; as in previous CodeLite versions the fedora wxCrafter packages work.

 Download and install them with alongside CodeLite (it will do no harm to install wxCrafter without CodeLite, but it won't run!).